skleanthous/presentations/20221222-system-decomposition-the-hard-truths/presentation.md

 - Services
 - Sub-systems
 - Software systems and external systems
-- Including users
+- Users
-- Including developers
+- Developers
-- Including business people and SME's
+- Business people and SME's
 - And competitors!
 <!--